arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Typesofresearchevidence/Howislearningtobeobservedandrecorded/Whatexactlyisobservedbythethreemainapproachestoresearch/Doethnographersstudyeventswhichcanbeobservedinpractice/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Do ethnographers study events which can be observed in practice?
+title: 'Do ethnographers study events which can be observed in practice? '
-"
-nav_order: Doethnographersstudyeventswhichcanbeobservedinpractice
-has_children: false
 ---
 # Do ethnographers study events which can be observed in practice?